SPACE JUNK REENTRY

 Forecast of Reentry Location

-The map above shows the location of the possible reentry of the space object COSMOS 2251 DEB(34559U), predicted by modeling of orbital evolution until the fragment or satellite reaches then altitude of nominal burst.
+The map above shows the location of the possible reentry of the space object SL-8 R/B(25544U), predicted by modeling of orbital evolution until the fragment or satellite reaches then altitude of nominal burst.

-According to the forecast, the object's reentry will occur in 2013/Jun/18 at 08h40 UTC, above the coordinates shown on map.
+According to the forecast, the object's reentry will occur in 2015/May/5 at 20h02 UTC, above the coordinates shown on map.

 Important: in the case of satellite or fragment in uncontrolled reentry, the margin of error of this prediction is + / - 3 orbits.